Lyushen/CloudExam/resources/tests/AWS-Developer-Associate-DVA-C02/README.md

 ❣️ Please support us by purchasing this course on Udemy in an interactive version with the [discounted link](https://www.udemy.com/course/aws-certified-developer-associate-dva-c02-practice-exams/?referralCode=F5DA24D55B35D823086A).
 If you're working for a company, you could most probably easily claim this expense during preparation for your exam.
 For us, it's to be, or not to be, in the game.

-🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1548083846).
+🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1548083846) or [Google Play Books](https://play.google.com/store/books/details?id=0XL-EAAAQBAJ).

 ## ✨ This course is unlike any Amazon Web Services Certified (AWS Certified) Developer Associate (DVA-C02) course you will find online.